HMKnapp/spotify-ripper/README.md

 * rips files into the following directory structure: artist/album/artist - song.mp3 by default or optionally into a user-specified structure (see Format String section below)
 * option to skip or overwrite existing files
 * accepts tracks, playlists, albums, and artist URIs

-> Note that ripping playlists require putting Spotify URIs into a .txt file and using the command "spotify-ripper name_of_file.txt"

 * search for tracks using Spotify queries
 * options for interactive login (no password in shell history) and to relogin using previous credentials
 * option to remove tracks from playlist after successful ripping